baltricks/my-ml-page/blog/2020/when-my-ml-starts/index.md

 ---
 title: When my ML learning starts
-description: An exiting book - My Coding Environment -  What I've learned until now
+description: An exciting book - My Coding Environment -  What I've learned until now
 ---

-## An exiting book
+## An **exciting** book

 In late 2020 I came across *Deep Learning for Coders with fastai and PyTorch: AI Applications Without a PhD* by Jeremy Howard & Sylvain Gugger and I was directly inspired and excited to dive into deep learning.
 Deep Learning, Machine Learning, AI and all the other terms of artifical intelligence had been very unclear to me - even though I'd been working for many years as a software developer.
 But with this book I got the feeling that the door to this domain is now opened to me.
 Opened by authors with long lasting experience in coding and teaching AI.